Christian M. 6 min read

 Total costs of commercial VoIP

 Add your capital and ongoing costs based on your needs, and you’ll have an estimate of what to expect.
-Compare business VoIP phone systems to receive actual quotes for your business.

 Number of VoIP devices

-The complexity of your business VoIP
+Complexity of your VoIP setup

 Length of your VoIP contract